The Netherlands will go into their second Group C game in good heart having won their last six matches against Austria.

 • Memphis Depay provided eight assists in qualifying, more than any other player.
 Having scored six himself, he played a direct role in 58% of the Netherlands' 24 goals.

-• Having managed ten goals in his first 53 international appearances, Georginio Wijnaldum hit eight in seven qualifying appearances to finish as the Netherlands' top scorer.
+• Having managed ten goals in his first 53 international appearances, Wijnaldum hit eight in seven qualifying outings to finish as the Netherlands' top scorer.

-• Before their Matchday 1 game against Ukraine, the Netherlands' record in Amsterdam overall was W56 D26 L34.
-At the Johan Cruijff ArenA, their record was W39 D19 L14, although they had won just seven of the last 19 matches in the stadium (D2 L10).
+• Their Matchday 1 win against Ukraine means the Netherlands' record in Amsterdam overall is now W57 D26 L34.
+At the Johan Cruijff ArenA, their record is W40 D19 L14, although they have won just eight of the last 20 matches in the stadium (D2 L10).
 In qualifying for UEFA EURO 2020, the Netherlands lost 3-2 to Germany in Amsterdam but beat Estonia 5-0 there.

 EURO facts: Austria

 • This is Austria's third EURO finals appearance, all in the last 12 years.
 Having appeared as co-hosts at UEFA EURO 2008 but failed to win in three games, they qualified for the tournament for the first time at UEFA EURO 2016 but again bowed out without recording a victory.

 • The Matchday 1 defeat of North Macedonia means Austria's record in EURO final tournaments is now therefore W1 D2 L4 F5 A8.
 Their three goals in their opening UEFA EURO 2020 fixture were the first time they had scored more than once in a EURO finals match.

 • At UEFA EURO 2016, Austria finished bottom of Group F, losing to Hungary (0-2) and Iceland (1-2) either side of a goalless draw against eventual champions Portugal.